Criteria for Admission

 - GPA of 3.25 or above on all psychology coursework.
 (Required)

-- Earned scores of 550 or above on the Verbal and Quantitative subtests of the GRE; the GRE subject test for psychology is optional.
+- Earned scores of 151 (51%) or above on the Verbal, 153 (51%) or above on the Quantitative and a 4.0 (56%) on the analytical writing subtest of the GRE; the GRE subject test for psychology is optional.
 (Recommended)

-The following application materials are needed for consideration for admission to the Collaborative Program in Counseling Psychology regardless of the department of entry:
+The following application materials are needed for consideration for admission to the CPP:

 - Graduate School Application fee.